michael2012z/BitBible/markdown/KJV/files/Num.md

 16. And if he smite him with an instrument of iron, so that he die, he is a murderer: the murderer shall surely be put to death.

-17. And if he smite him with throwing a stone, wherewith he may die, and he die, he is a murderer: the murderer shall surely be put to death.with…: Heb. with a stone of the hand
+17. And if he smite him with throwing a stone, wherewith he may die, and he die, he is a murderer: the murderer shall surely be put to death.

 18. Or if he smite him with an hand weapon of wood, wherewith he may die, and he die, he is a murderer: the murderer shall surely be put to death.